Secure $N$-dimensional Simultaneous Dense Coding and Applications: Introduction

-In this paper, we give some new results on simultaneous dense coding and teleportation.
-In Sec. \ref{n-dimension}, we introduce the locking operators (i.e. the quantum Fourier transform, the double controlled-NOT operator and the SWAP operator) and propose three simultaneous dense coding protocols utilizing different $N$-dimensional quantum states (i.e. Bell state, W state, and GHZ state).
-In Sec. \ref{fairness}, we improve the fairness of implementing the unlocking operation between spatially distant Bob and Charlie.
+The paper is organised as follows.
+In Sec. \ref{n-dimension}, we introduce the locking operators (i.e. the quantum Fourier transform, the double controlled-NOT operator and the SWAP operator) and propose three simultaneous dense coding protocols utilising different $N$-dimensional quantum states (i.e., Bell states, W states, and GHZ states).
+In Sec. \ref{fairness}, we improve the fairness of the protocol by implementing the unlocking operation between spatially distant Bob and Charlie.
 In Sec. \ref{security}, we improve the security of simultaneous dense coding against the intercept-resend attack.
-In Sec. \ref{combination}, we use the techniques developed in Sec. \ref{fairness} and \ref{security} to construct a simultaneous dense coding protocol that guarantees both fairness and security.
-In Sec. \ref{application}, we show that simultaneous dense coding can be used to implement a fair contract signing protocol.
+In Sec.~\ref{application}, we show that simultaneous dense coding can be used to implement a fair contract signing protocol.
 In Sec. \ref{teleportation}, we show that the $N$-dimensional quantum Fourier transform can act as the locking operator in simultaneous teleportation of qu$N$its.
 A brief conclusion follows in Sec. \ref{conclusion}.

-\section{$N$-DIMENSIONAL SIMULTANEOUS DENSE CODING}
+\section{$N$-dimensional simultaneous dense coding}

 A qu$N$it is an $N$-dimensional quantum system.
-States of $N$-dimensional quantum systems can be mapped onto $n = \log_2 (N)$ qubits, and throughout the paper we will assume that a qu$N$it is realized as an ordered array of qubits.
+States of $N$-dimensional quantum systems can be mapped onto $n = \log_2 (N)$ qubits, and throughout the paper we will assume that a qu$N$it is realised as an ordered array of qubits.
 We also assume that the dimension $N$ of qu$N$its satisfies the requirement $N=2^n$, with $n\in \mathbb{N}$.
 In other words, one qu$N$it consists of (or can be mapped to) $n$ qubits.

-In the task of $N$-dimensional simultaneous dense coding (SDC), Alice intends to use dense coding to send two c$N$its (arrays of classical bits) $b_1,b_2\in \{0,1,\ldots , N-1\}$ to Bob and two c$N$its $c_1,c_2\in \{0,1,\ldots , N-1\}$ to Charlie under the condition that Bob and Charlie must collaborate to simultaneously find out what she sends.
+In the task of $N$-dimensional simultaneous dense coding (SDC), Alice intends to use dense coding to send two c$N$its (arrays of classical bits) $b_1,b_2\in \{0,1,\ldots , N-1\}$ to Bob and two c$N$its $c_1,c_2\in \{0,1,\ldots , N-1\}$ to Charlie, under the condition that Bob and Charlie must collaborate to simultaneously find out what she sends.